 Intensive Modern Standard Arabic (1-13 Weeks): If you’re interested in learning Modern Standard Arabic (Fusha), our Intensive Arabic Language Program in the West Bank, Palestine, is the perfect fit for you, regardless of your motivation.
 Study in Palestine offers super-intensive, intensive, and non-intensive immersion Arabic programs in Modern Standard Arabic, as well as dialects such as Palestinian colloquial Arabic, a dialect of Levantine Arabic.

 Whether you’re an undergraduate, graduate, professional, or retiree, our intensive Modern Standard Arabic language programs cater to your needs.
 Located in the city of Hebron, in the West Bank, our Arabic language programs welcome all levels of learners, from first-time learners and beginners to intermediate and advanced learners.
-If you’re currently enrolled in a college or university, you may also earn academic credit towards your studies by participating in our intensive Arabic immersion program.
+If you’re currently enrolled in a college or university, you may also earn academic credit toward your studies by participating in our intensive Arabic immersion program.

 Arabic Classes Span From One Week To Three Months

-We offer our Intensive Arabic Language programs year round (spring, summer, fall, and winter), from one week to three months!
-You pick the dates, and we start preparing for your arrival!
-You have the freedom to choose the timing and the level of studies to best suit your needs, language ability, learning preferences, and any other preferences you may have!
+We offer Intensive Arabic Language programs year-round (spring, summer, fall and winter), from one week to three months.
+You choose the dates and your study level to match your needs and preferences!

 What are the courses like?